JUGGHM/OREPA_CVPR2022/README.md

 		year={2022}
 	}

-If you use our code or method in your work, please cite the following:

-  @article{hu22OREPA,
-    author = {Mu Hu and Junyi Feng and Jiashen Hua and Baisheng Lai and Jianqiang Huang and Xiansheng Hua and Xiaojin Gong}, title = {Online Convolutional Re-parameterization.},
-    booktitle = CVPR,
-    year = 2022
-  }

 ## Related Repositories
-Codes of this work is developed upon Xiaohan Ding's re-param repositories ["Diverse Branch Block: Building a Convolution as an Inception-like Unit"](https://github.com/DingXiaoH/DiverseBranchBlock) and ["RepVGG: Making VGG-style ConvNets Great Again"](https://github.com/DingXiaoH/RepVGG) with similar protocols. ["Xiaohan Ding"](https://scholar.google.com/citations?user=CIjw0KoAAAAJ&hl=en) is a Ph.D. from Tsinghua University and an expert in structural re-parameterization.
+Codes of this work is developed upon Xiaohan Ding's re-param repositories ["Diverse Branch Block: Building a Convolution as an Inception-like Unit"](https://github.com/DingXiaoH/DiverseBranchBlock) and ["RepVGG: Making VGG-style ConvNets Great Again"](https://github.com/DingXiaoH/RepVGG) with similar protocols.
+[Xiaohan Ding](https://scholar.google.com/citations?user=CIjw0KoAAAAJ&hl=en) is a Ph.D. from Tsinghua University and an expert in structural re-parameterization.